jonochan/MCShaderpackBasics/README.md

-Learning about basics of shaders in Minecraft
+Learning the basics of shaders in Minecraft